ALEX-DKC/VerticalSlice/README.md

 Yes, the task breakdown activity helped me build this milestone feature.
 At first, I thought the guard AI logic was a very complex system.
 But after breaking it down into steps, I could focus on one small part at a time.
 This made the whole problem much easier to solve.
 I first made the guard patrol, then I added chase and shooting behavior, and alert switch.

 If I did the breakdown again, I would include the Animator setup and animation transitions more clearly in the plan.
-This time, I was writing the code and building the Animator at the same time, and that caused a lot of strange problems.
+This time, I was writing the code and building the Animator at the same time, and that caused a lot of bugs.
 Next time, I would plan the animation logic earlier, such as which states I need, which variable I need, and how the transition connected.
 I think that would make the whole process smoother.